2014 Texas A&M Aggies women's soccer team

-The 2014 Texas A&M Aggies women's soccer team represents Texas A&M University in the 2014 NCAA Division I women's college soccer season.
-The team belongs to the Southeastern Conference (SEC) and plays its home games at Ellis Field (Texas A&M).
-The Aggies are led by G. Guerrieri, who has coached the team since the program's inception in 1993 (22 years).
+The 2014 Texas A&M Aggies women's soccer team represented Texas A&M University in the 2014 NCAA Division I women's college soccer season.
+The team belonged to the Southeastern Conference (SEC) and plays its home games at Ellis Field (Texas A&M).
+The Aggies were led by G. Guerrieri, who has coached the team since the program's inception in 1993 (22 years).
 The 2014 team was the first squad in school history to reach the College Cup, eventually losing to the Virginia Cavaliers 3-1 in the national semifinals.

 The 2014 team has 22 roster players, with 14 scholarships to utilize between them.